grauds/clematis.doc/docs/web-applications-security/spring-boot-migration.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 tags:
   - spring-boot
   - keycloak
 ---

-# Update Spring Boot 2 Backend
+# Updating Spring Boot 2 Backend

 After a new instance of Keycloak is up and running, Spring Boot 2 backend can work with the HTTPS version of the new instance after